 We would like to thank Dr Lorelei Hanson, Athabasca University who was Managing Partner with STARCAP in 2021 and 2022 and Dr. Leigh Brownhill, Athabasca University, who together oversaw and carried out the first rounds of evaluation and monitoring activities for the MOOC project.

-CCEDNET Community and Network Partners in 2023 MOOC
+Previous CCEDNET Community and Network Partners 2022 and 2023 MOOC

 - Black Eco Boom